-Man accused of trying to kill Mali president dies in custody - Bioreports
+Man Accused Of Trying To Kill Mali President Dies In Custody - Bioreports

 The attack capped months of political turmoil in a country that has rarely enjoyed stability since gaining independence from France in 1960.

-Goita, a special forces colonel in his late thirties, headed a putsch last August that overthrew elected President Ibrahim Boubacar Keita after weeks of protests over corruption and a bloody rebellion.
+Goita, a special forces colonel in his late thirties, headed a putsch last August that ousted elected president Ibrahim Boubacar Keita after weeks of protests over graft and a bloody jihadist insurgency.

-The military, in the face of international condemnation, handed power to a civilian-led transitional government that promised to restore civilian rule in February 2022.
+The junta, in the face of international condemnation, handed power to a civilian-led transitional government that promised to restore civilian rule in February 2022.

-But in late May, Goita, who was vice president in the transitional government, overthrew President Bah Ndaw and Prime Minister Moctar Ouane, saying they had sought to “sabotage” the handover.
+But in late May, Goita, who was vice president in the transitional government, ousted president Bah Ndaw and premier Moctar Ouane, saying they had sought to “sabotage” the handover.

 In June, with Goita as interim president, a new government was unveiled, with military figures in key roles.